mtl-brainhack-school-2019/Isabelle-Simard_Multimodal_ML/README.md

 ## Project repository

-### Is combining different metrics of rs-fMRI more predictive of age than using only FNC?
+### Is combining different metrics of rs-fMRI more predictive of age than using only one metric?

 I originally wanted to use my thesis data to build this pipeline.
-However, a war with ethics is keeping me away from it at the moment.
+However, a war with ethics is keeping me away from my data at the moment.
 My original idea is to asses if using multiple metrics of rs-fMRI (i.e. functional connectivity (FNC), power spectra and statistical maps) is more predictive of recidivism in offenders than using only data from one metric.
-Hence, in the absence of my data of interest, I am going to build on the machine learning exercise that we did in class to see if combining FNC, power spectra and statistical maps of rs-fMRI is more predictive of age than only using FNC.
+Hence, in the absence of my data of interest, I am going to build on the machine learning exercise that we did in class on the first week of BrainHack School to see if combining FNC, power spectra and statistical maps of rs-fMRI is more predictive of age than only using FNC.

 ### Project Aims